pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 .. image:: /_static/virtualization/poweredon.png

-On the next screen, press “I” to invoke installer mode.
+On the next screen, press "I" to invoke installer mode.

 .. image:: /_static/virtualization/selectvirtual.png.png

 After pfSense boots you will be greeted by the setup wizard.
-Select “Accept these settings”
+Select "Accept these settings"

 .. image:: /_static/virtualization/pfsensetup.png

-On the following screen choose “Quick/Easy Install” after which installation starts.
+On the following screen choose "Quick/Easy Install" after which installation starts.

 .. image:: /_static/virtualization/screen_shot_2017-07-25_at_17.49.32.png

-When prompted, select “Standard Kernel”.
+When prompted, select "Standard Kernel".

 .. image:: /_static/virtualization/screen_shot_2017-07-25_at_17.50.11.png